 If you’re still on the scene, it’s important to call the police first.

 Then, collect any information from any involved drivers, other parties, or witnesses.
-Sometimes pedestrian injuries happen in unexpected ways – such as a run-in with a cyclist or slipping on ice in a parking lot.
+Sometimes, pedestrian injuries happen in unexpected ways – such as a run-in with a cyclist or slipping on ice in a parking lot.
 Use your cell phone to email yourself some notes about what happened.
-Take photos of the scene and any obvious injuries.
+Take photos of the scene and any of your obvious injuries.

-3 Ways to Help Yourself After a Pedestrian Accident:
+3 Ways to Help Yourself After a Pedestrian Injury or Accident:

-- Get medical attention as soon as possible after a pedestrian accident.
+- Get medical attention as soon as possible after a pedestrian or crosswalk accident.
 Unless it is an emergency, you don’t need to get in an ambulance, but you still should go to your doctor, an urgent care, or an emergency room.
 Even if you feel fine initially, it’s still important to go to the doctor because you might have an injury that could get worse over time if not treated.
-Getting medical attention soon after it happens will help prove to the insurance company that your injuries truly were from the incident.
+Getting medical attention soon after the injury helps prove to the insurance company that your injuries were indeed from the incident and not something else.

-- After your incident write down everything you remember as soon as possible.
+- After your incident, write down everything you remember as soon as possible.
 Also, make sure to communicate honestly with your doctors so they can have detailed and accurate information in their records about your injuries and symptoms.
-Being honest with your doctors is so important because it will help ensure that the medical records prove the pain you’ve experienced from your mishap.
+Being honest with your doctors is so important because it will help ensure that the medical records prove the pain you’ve experienced from your accident.

-- Never talk with an insurance company afterwards.
-If an insurance agent calls, tell them that you are hiring an attorney and don’t want to talk to them.
-Often, the at-fault party’s insurance company will try to contact you to get you to admit some form of fault for the accident or to somehow dismiss your case.
-Sometimes, an insurance company may even offer you a low settlement.
+- Never talk with an insurance company after being hit in a crosswalk or injured as a pedestrian.
+If an insurance agent calls, tell them you are hiring an attorney and don’t want to talk to them.
+Often, the at-fault party’s insurance company will contact you to get you to admit some fault for the accident or to somehow dismiss your case.
+Sometimes, an insurance company may even immediately offer you a low settlement.
 When you hire Spada Law, we take on your case at no cost to you to determine how much your case is worth, who is at fault, and how strong your case is.
 Call us for a free consultation.

-In 2021, pedestrian deaths increased by 30% in Massachusetts, and pedestrian deaths hit a 40-year high nationally.
+Pedestrian deaths increased by 30% in Massachusetts in 2021, and pedestrian deaths hit a 40-year high nationally the same year.

 In Boston alone, the pedestrian death toll hit the highest in 5 years in 2021.
 An estimated 71 pedestrians died in Massachusetts in 2021, up from 55 deaths in 2020.